I. Formal Relationship Between the University and Students

 In some instances, students may find themselves, for religious reasons, unable to write a final examination on a scheduled day.
 If the final examination cannot be rescheduled to avoid the conflict, the student concerned shall be evaluated by other means, which may include another examination scheduled at a different time.
 Students must complete the appropriate form and notify the instructor(s) of a conflict at least two weeks prior to the examination period.

 44. Final Examinations Missed

 Satisfactory explanation, with supporting documentation as appropriate, for any final examination missed must be made by the student or designate to the Office of the Registrar within 48 hours from the time the examination was written.

-Within 48 hours of receiving a submission, the Registrar or designate may advise the Program under which the course is offered to arrange the writing of a special examination in the case of an examination which was missed.
+Within 48 hours of receiving a submission, the Registrar (or designate) may direct the program under which the course is offered to arrange the writing of a special examination in the case of an examination which was missed.